Azure/autorest.typescript/packages/typespec-test/test/eventgrid_modular/generated/typespec-ts/README.md

-# Azure.Messaging.EventGrid REST client library for JavaScript
+# Azure.Messaging.EventGrid client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure.Messaging.EventGrid REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure.Messaging.EventGrid client.

 Azure Messaging EventGrid Client